Flat Yield Curve

-Flat yield curve refers to a yield curve which reflects little or no disparity between short-term and long-term interest rates.
+Flat yield curve refers to a yield curve that reflects little or no disparity between short-term and long-term interest rates.

 A flat yield curve is essentially a horizontal line representing similar yields for short-term and long-term debt securities in the same credit category, as shown below: